andrewcooke/choochoo/docs/command-summary.md

     > ch2 constants --set NAME [DATE] VALUE

 Defines a new entry.
-If date is omitted a single value is used for all time.
+If date is omitted a single value is used for all time (so any previously defined values are deleted)

     > ch2 constants --delete NAME [DATE]